gokulsg/CNN-attention-on-AWS/README.md

 I will also document in here some extremely useful expressions which i read on this [post](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).(the author's writing is really delightful).

 ## load GPU-trained model on local machine
-I believe the workflow for this specific example will provide a standard practice for loading trained model and put it into use on your local machine.
+The workflow for this specific example will provide a standard practice for loading trained model and put it into use on your local machine. the code is in file Model-Implementation.

 Compare to the source code in [fdjingyuan's](https://github.com/fdjingyuan/Deep-Fashion-Analysis-ECCV2018) github, the /src/network.py is modified to only keep forward method in the network class, the batch size will be changed to one.
-To skip the process for configure  /src/const.py with /src/conf/whole.py, I copy everthing in whole.py to const.py, ( more modification...)
+To skip the process for configure  /src/const.py with /src/conf/whole.py, I copy everthing in whole.py to const.py.

 ### Some interpretation and our result